maubanel/GMS2-Action-Adventure-Game/collision-check/README.md

 ##### `Step 6.`\|`SPCRK`| :small_orange_diamond: :small_blue_diamond:

 To make the collision as simple as possible we want the collision volume to be identical in all sprites regardless of the direction.
-We don't want the size of the collision changing when the player chnages animation.
+We don't want the size of the collision changing when the player changes animation.

 Open all of the player sprites and change the Collision Mask Mode from Automatic to Manual and adjust Left and Top to 0.
 Adjust Right to 58 and Bottom to 63.
 Make sure you do this exactly the same on ALL player sprites: